balpha/playdate-types/README.md

 I do in fact recommend deleting `__stub.lua` once you've placed `__types.lua` here.

-If the SDK was working correctly in your IDE, then the language server (and thus your IDE) should pick this up immediately;
+Assuming the SDK was already working correctly in your IDE, then the language server (and thus your IDE) should pick this up immediately.
-if not, restart your IDE once.
+If it doesn't, restarting your IDE should do the trick.

 You can modify the language settings (in VS Code that would be in `.vscode/settings.json` in your project) to get the level of type strictness that you want.
 See the [Diagnostics documentation](https://luals.github.io/wiki/diagnostics/) for details.